Tarot Runes I Ching Stichomancy Contact

 Today's Runes for Peter O'Toole

-The Cross spread is used to plot the arc of your life and the forces acting on it.
-It is the most popular spread, giving a very complete view of the situation.
+The Norn spread is used to plot the crucial elements of past, present, and future, and to reveal the evolution of the situation through the arc of time.
 Jade Runes are most commonly used for questions about love, friendship, and relationships.

-The top rune represents a force that works for you.
+The right rune represents the critical element of the future.
 Uruz symbolizes the Auroch, a member of the ox family that became extinct long ago.
 This rune represents the strength, bravery, and endurance of this animal of old.
 Uruz portends the ability to meet problems head on and to overcome them.
 When the world was new, warriors used to test their strength against the Auroch.
 Hence, this rune has come to represent the masculine principle and the capacity to meet a challenge.